 The Lady Vanishes’s screenplay by Sidney Gilliat and Frank Launder is another reason to love the film.
 The story is very interesting and is developed in a way to keep your attention from the beginning until the end.
 There are also some memorable quotes.
 My favourite one is when Gilbert says to Iris: “Eyes for and eye and a tooth, for a toothbrush!”
 One of the greatest strengths of this movie and this screenplay is the touch of humour, a very British humour.
 Some situations are hilarious and that is also one of the factors that make the movie highly entertaining.
 You know, there is almost always a touch of humour in Hitchcock’s films.
 It can be black humour or not.
 This is, in fact, for me, the funniest Hitchcock’s film.

 Sooner in this review, I told you that I would have loved to play in this film, as Iris of course!
 I imagine you are wondering why.
 Well, it’s simple, it just looks so nice to play in this film.
 I don’t know if it was a hard movie to shoot, but the fact that the main part of the action takes place on a train makes it sounds so exciting.
 You also have the chance to play an original character who progresses with other original characters.
-It would also have been a pleasure for me to starred with the great Michael Redgrave under the direction of the legendary Master of Suspense.
+It would also have been a pleasure for me to play alongside the great Michael Redgrave and under the direction of the legendary Master of Suspense.

 For those who haven’t seen this movie yet, well what are you waiting for?
 Go! 😀